Our Programmes

 Awards

-Certificate will be issued to participating students and schools/organizations upon completion of the Programme.
-Awards of the Smoke-free Programme include Champion, 1st Runner-up, 2nd Runner-up and Outstanding Team, which will be selected by COSH by evaluating the Smoke-free Programme reports.
-Result announcement and sharing session will be held in May 2023 (tentative) to recognize winners and outstanding teams, as well as the efforts in promoting smoke-free culture by all participants.
+Results will be announced in March or April 2025.
+A Showcase cum Sharing Session will be held in May 2025 (tentative) to recognize winners and outstanding teams, as well as the efforts in promoting smoke-free culture by all participants.
 Winners will have the opportunity to share their experience in organizing Smoke-free Programme in the sharing session and local newspapers.

 Champion